You are now in the main content area

 Progress on the SDGs depends on partnerships not only among researchers and institutions, but also beyond academia.
 At TMU, we are proud to engage in cross-sectoral dialogue with governments, industry and nonprofits to exchange ideas and leverage the roles of various organizations in advancing progress.

-• The Ted Rogers Indigenous in Business student group at TMU hosted and organized the inaugural 2022 Reconciliation in Business Conference, which won Best Indigenous Relations Initiative in the Canadian Council for the Advancement of Education’s 2023 Prix d’Excellence Celebration.
+• The Ted Rogers Indigenous in Business student group at TMU hosted and organizes the Reconciliation in Business Conference, which won Best Indigenous Relations Initiative in the Canadian Council for the Advancement of Education’s 2023 Prix d’Excellence Celebration.
 The annual conference brings together leaders from Indigenous communities, industry, law and academia to discuss and advance Indigenous representation.

 • The Centre for Free Expression hosted 16 virtual public panels and conversations in 2023–24, reaching audiences across Canada and the world.
 Topics included protecting civil liberties and the challenges of AI for human rights and democracy.